dslab-epfl/svshi/README.md

 ### Execution

 SVSHI's runtime is **reactive** and **event-based**.
 Applications _listen_ for changes to the group addresses of the devices they use, and are run on a state change (an _event_).
 The state transition can be triggered externally by the KNX system or by another app, which then proceeds to notify all the other listeners.
+Notable exception are apps that run every X seconds based on a timer, which not only react to state changes but are also executed periodically.

 _Running an application_ concretely means that its `iteration()` function is executed on the current state of the system.